losanki/losanki.github.io/resume.markdown

 - **Other**: Git
 - **Basic Knowledge**: HTML, CSS, and JavaScript

-## Education, Training, and Certifications
+## Education, Training and Certifications

 - Dropped out of college.
 Completed a course in hardware and networking from Jetking.
 MCP certified.